fgr1986/rram_multilevel_driver/README.md

   * Matplotlib
 * Gnuplot 5.2+

+**Please, be aware that some scripts (aka those using gnuplot) require from specific folder structures** Read Carefully the console output after running the scripts

 # Netlist Simulation
 Netlists have been designed to be simulated with Cadence Spectre.
 Adecuarte the technology paths and then run the simulation with: